 “Nine long, deadly months into the pandemic, Americans report severe psychic distress.
 It’s dark, we’re stuck inside, and we’re isolated from friends and family,” writes Farhad Manjoo in a Dec.
 9, 2020 opinion column in The New York Times.
 “Politics is fevered, the economy continues to struggle, and the coronavirus rages on.
 Many of us may be at a breaking point.”

-At a time when life is already hard, dealing with depression, anxiety and other mental health conditions can be unbearable.
+At a time when life is already hard, dealing with depression, anxiety, ADHD and other psychiatric conditions can be unbearable.
 That’s why treatment is so critical.
 In a blog post for the National Alliance of Mental Illness (NAMI), their CEO, Mary Gilberti, J.D., writes that research shows the importance of both timing and treatment type when it comes to recovering from mental illnesses.

 “Just like physical health conditions, the earlier you get mental health treatment, the better,” writes Gilberti.
 “NAMI understands that it is really hard to take that first step in recognizing an illness and addressing it, but we also know that time is of the essence.”

 Gilberti also writes about how we need to make informed choices about the type of treatment used to manage our mental health.

 “There are several types of therapies, medications and other treatments for mental illness.
 And for each mental health condition, there are certain treatments that have been well-researched,” writes Gilberti.
 “Mental health conditions are legitimate medical conditions that need early intervention and evidence-based care.
 Just like cancer, just like diabetes.
 If you or a loved one is experiencing mental illness, the best thing you can do is get treatment now.
 Not tomorrow, not next week, but now.”

 For more information about how personalized depression treatment has helped others, read patient stories here: https://genesight.com/patient-stories/#patient-stories.